B-a-r-r/wem-assessment-benchmark/README.md

 This project is **a specialized application made for the artificial life simulation model Evolutionary Ecology of Words**, in the context of its assesment as *an open-endedness driven benchmark for LLMs*.
 The simulation parameters are full costummizable, even more abstract ones such as prompt engineering.
 At the end multiple visuals are generated with the output data, allowing to analyze the results under different perspectives.

-Evolutionary Ecology of Words is a simulation model developed by Dr. Reiji SUZUKI and Dr. Takaya ARITA, both from the ALIFE-CORE laboratory at Nagoya University.
+Evolutionary Ecology of Words is an artificial life experiment model developed by Pr.
+Reiji SUZUKI and Pr.
+Takaya ARITA, both from the ALIFE-CORE laboratory at Nagoya University.

 ## Project configuration